Emergency vehicle equipment in the United Kingdom: Northern Ireland

 Each of the emergency services listed above has different policies regarding the use of blue lights and sirens.
 Most require the driver to be trained to a particular standard in response driving, but currently, no national standard exists.

-Provision exists for a national standard to be required in order to utilise speed limit exemptions, but this has not been brought into force.
+Provision exists for a national standard to be required in order to utilize speed limit exemptions, but this has not been brought into force.

 Road traffic exemptions

 Six Metropolitan Police Service motorcycles driving with the blues and twos on.
 They can be seen breaking a number of normal traffic rules.
 Each motorbike has driven through a red light, and the motorbike on the far right can be seen driving on the wrong side of the road and passing on the right of a keep left sign.

 In the UK, vehicles used for certain purposes may have exemptions from some road traffic regulations whilst responding to an emergency.
-Merely being authorised to use blue lights and sirens does not of itself grant exemptions from road traffic law.
+Merely being authorized to use blue lights and sirens does not of itself grant exemptions from road traffic law.
 These exemptions apply whether or not blue lights and/or sirens are being used, although it is mainly desirable: